Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 <a name="nota6"></a> [6] In other words: that it’s [protected against that type of variation (https://www.martinfowler.com/ieeeSoftware/protectedVariation.pdf).

 <a name="nota7"></a> [7] This is common when working with creational patterns.
 All of them encapsulate knowledge about which concrete classes are used and hide how instances of these classes are created and put together, but some are more flexible than others.
 It’s usual to start using a **Factory pattern** and evolve toward the other creational patterns as we realize more flexibility is needed.

+<a name="nota8"></a> [8] We have devoted several posts to builders: [Remove data structures noise from your tests with builders](/2015/07/remove-data-structures-noise-from-your-tests-with-builders), [Refactoring tests using builder functions in Clojure/ClojureScript](/2016/10/refactoring-tests-using-builder-functions-in-clojure-clojureScript), [In a small piece of code](/2017/08/cop-builders-and-fluid-interfaces), [The curious case of the negative builder](/2019/05/negative-builder).

 <h2>References.</h2>